ocaml/v2.ocaml.org/site/learn/tutorials/debug.md

 events* that happen for instance when a parameter is passed to a function or when entering a pattern matching, or selecting a clause in a pttern matching.
-Computation progress is taken into account by these events, independantly of the instructions executed on the hardware.
+Computation progress is taken into account by these events, independently of the instructions executed on the hardware.

 Although this is difficult to implement, there exists such a debugger for OCaml under Unix: `ocamldebug` (there also exists one for Caml